GrapheneOS/hardened_malloc/README.md

 ## Memory tagging

-Integrating extensive support for ARMv8.5 memory tagging is planned and this section will be expanded cover the details on the chosen design.
+Integrating extensive support for ARMv8.5 memory tagging is planned and this section will be expanded to cover the details on the chosen design.
 The approach for slab allocations is currently covered, but it can also be used for the allocator metadata region and large allocations.